Advisement for SUNY General Education Requirements

 How to Fulfill Your SUNY-GER

 Students who know where they wish to transfer within SUNY should seek advisement on the best set of courses to take as many individual SUNY campuses also have local general education requirements which could significantly impact optimal course selection.
 In general, if you earn a grade of C or higher in a SUNY-GER course, you will have satisfied the general education component for that course at every SUNY campus.

 Some requirements may be met based upon high school course work such as, AP, IB, CLEP or prior college credits.
 Students who have completed 3 years of sequential Regents level foreign language in high school with 85% or above on the Regents exams may qualify for a waiver in the foreign language knowledge and skill area.

-Completion of the SUNY General Education requirements IS NOT a requirement to graduate from BCC.
+Completion of the SUNY General Education requirements IS NOT a requirement to graduate from SUNY Broome.
 However, many SUNY four-year institutions expect students to complete the entire SUNY-GER (30 credits) as part of their AA or AS degree program prior to transfer.

-To view the complete list of approved BCC courses meeting SUNY General Education requirements, go to:
+To view the complete list of approved SUNY Broome courses meeting SUNY General Education requirements, go to:

-Students may search for approved SUNY-GER courses by selecting the appropriate Course Attribute on the BCC course schedule.
+Students may search for approved SUNY-GER courses by selecting the appropriate Course Attribute on the SUNY Broome course schedule.